Lambak Kanan: Education

 Dato Basir Primary School and Lambak Kanan Jalan 49 Primary School also house a sekolah ugama ("religious school" i.e. school for the country's Islamic religious primary education).
 Two other sekolah ugama in the area, namely Lambak Kanan Religious School and Perpindahan Lambak Kanan Jalan 77 Religious School, have dedicated grounds.

+Housing

+A 47 ha site at Lambak Kanan was confirmed as the location for Brunei's first vertical government housing scheme.
+Tender documents released in 2010 outlined plans for the development of at least 1,500 apartment units, with the residential footprint covering 14 hectares, or 30% of the site.
+The master plan included multi-purpose open spaces, recreation facilities, schools, community centers, and commercial/retail amenities.
+The tender also called for the construction and completion of an initial stage, consisting of approximately 420 units on a 4 ha area.
+Proposed unit sizes ranged from 85 m2 (10% of units), 115 square metres (60%), to 130 square metres (30%), with initial design specifications allowing for a maximum height of 12 storeys.
+However, following further discussions, the Ministry of Development opted for a more conservative approach, settling on a six-storey design, which was formally announced in January 2012.
+This project marked Brunei’s first serious attempt to introduce vertical housing and to promote this shift in housing policy to the public.

 Healthcare

 The estate is home to Berakas Health Centre (Pusat Kesihatan Berakas), the community health centre for the residents of Mukim Berakas 'A' and Mukim Berakas 'B'.

 Mosque

-Perpindahan Lambak Kanan Mosque is the local mosque; it was inaugurated in 1997 by Sultan Hassanal Bolkiah.
+Perpindahan Lambak Kanan Mosque is the local mosque; it was inaugurated on 19 July 1996 by Sultan Hassanal Bolkiah.
 It can accommodate 2,400 worshippers.